loriandler/Group1-Project1/README.md

  ### Compare graduation rates between 4-year private and public colleges and universities in St. Paul, Minnesota

 ## Project Description
-Comparing the undergraduate graduation rate of Private and Public colleges and universities of 12 colleges/universities in St. Paul, Minnesota:
+Comparing the undergraduate graduation rate of Private and Public colleges and universities St. Paul, Minnesota, we found, the data set started with 11 schools.
+Initially we had 16 schools in our data pool of schools in St. Paul, Minnesota

+We called all of the variables and put them in a school summary data frame.
+We excluded the 2-year schools, excluded the Luther Seminary and William Mitchell School of Law Bringing the data to a total of 8 schools:
- - Bethel University
+1. Bethel University
- - Concordia University, St. Paul
+2. Concordia University – St. Paul
- - Hamline University
+3. Hamline University
- - Macalaster College
- - McNally Smith College of Music
+4. Macalester University
- - Metropolitan State University
+5. Metropolitan State University
- - St. Catherine University
- - The college or St. Scholastica
- - University of Minnesota
- - University of Northwestern
+6. University of Northwestern-St. Paul
- - University of St. Thomas
+7. University of St. Thomas
- - William Mitchell College of Law

- These schools were chosen from this website: https://www.accreditedschoolsonline.org/minnesota/saint-paul-mn/#Colleges-in-Saint-Paul
+8. St. Catherine University

+Then we re-ran all of the data to include both Minneapolis and Saint Paul as we weren’t getting a large enough public university pool.

  ## Research Questions
  ### Each School Summary